Account Monitoring Order

 Suspicious Transaction Report (STR)

-A government form that includes a financial institution’s account of a questionable transaction.
-Many jurisdictions require financial institutions to report suspicious transactions to relevant government authorities on a suspicious transaction report, also known as a suspicious activity report or SAR.
+A government filing required by reporting entities that includes a financial institution’s account of a questionable transaction.
+Many jurisdictions require financial institutions to report suspicious transactions to relevant government authorities such as its FIU on a suspicious transaction report (STR), also known as a suspicious activity report or SAR.

 Countries that offer special tax incentives or tax avoidance to foreign investors and depositors.

 The process by which terrorists fund their operations in order to perform terrorist acts.
 There are two primary sources of financing for terrorist activities.
 The first involves financial support from countries, organizations or individuals.
 The other involves a wide variety of revenue-generating activities, some illicit, including smuggling and credit card fraud.

 Witness’ oral presentation, usually under oath, that describes facts known to the witness.